DanNeidle/epstein_search/README.md

 The DOJ search is rubbish.
 Other public searches don't have all the documents.

+The solution: spin up your own search engine.
-The solution: if you have a Linux PC that's reasonably modern, with 32GB+ memory 200GB SSD drive space
+You'll need a Linux PC or Mac that's reasonably modern, with 32GB+ memory 200GB SSD drive space.
+Less memory should be okay but you may need to adjust the settings.
+May work on Windows - don't know.

 1. go  yung-megafone's Epstein-Files GitHub and use the "magnet" links to download datasets 8 to 12. https://github.com/yung-megafone/Epstein-Files